 Your whistle can be used in various ways.
 An EAP for your pool or beach will be developed and will be initiated with the whistle blow.
 An EAP sets out what actions you take as a Lifeguard when an emergency scenario comes up.

 Your pool will have different whistle sounds to signal various actions to take.
 While different pools and beaches may have slightly different signals using the whistle, there are a few signals that are widely universal:

 - Short Whistle Blow - This quick whistle is used to alert a swimmer of a potentially dangerous activity.
 This could include running on the pool deck, having people on your shoulders, and other similar activities.

 - Long Whistle Blow - This whistle is often done at adult swim to signal the children to exit the pool.

 - Three Whistle Blows- This whistle signal may vary, but typically it means that a dangerous situation is happening and to clear the pool.
 This can include when a victim is drowning and the lifeguard needs a clear path to jump in or when the pool needs to be cleared due to thunder or lightning.

 How Do You Clean it?

 You may have a metal Lifeguard Whistle or a plastic one.
-If you have a metal whistle, it’s best you boil the whistle to kill all the germs.
-Leave the whistle in the boiling water for about 10 minutes.
-This method won’t work for the plastic whistles, because it will cause them to melt.
-Plastic whistles can instead be cleaned by sitting in mouthwash for around 30 minutes.
+If you have a metal whistle, it’s best if you rinse it with warm water and soap to kill the germs.
+Leave the whistle in the warm water for about 5 minutes.
+This method won’t work for the plastic whistles, because it may cause them to melt.
+Plastic whistles can instead be cleaned by sitting in mouthwash for around 10 minutes.
 This will still work well to clean all the germs hiding inside of your whistle.

 What is the Purpose?